 ✓ Date of last conviction

 A Temporary Resident Permit may take up to 4-12 months for processing.
 It is important to note, if you’ve been denied entry in the past, you must have an approved permit to cross in the future as you may risk prosecution and/or deportation.

-Rehabilitation allows lifetime access into Canada.
-This document never needs to be renewed.
-A Temporary Resident Permit and Rehabilitation does not permit one to work in Canada.
+A Temporary Resident Permit or Rehabilitation does not permit one to work in Canada.
 These approvals allow visitation for a period determined by the admitting officer.